In this article, you will find answers to the most asked questions from newbies about Size Category that we are getting in ABAP Academy.

 Q: What is Size Category?

-The size category is basically our “estimation” on how many records database table which we are creating is going to contain.
+The SC is basically our “estimation” of how many records the database table we are creating is going to contain.

 Of course, nobody knows the exact number.
 That’s why we want to shoot our best ;).

 Q: Why estimate Size Category?

 When creating a database table, we need to let SAP know how much space needs to be allocated physically to database storage.
 By providing SC we help the database to allocate enough space.

 Q: What happens if the database table exceeds the number of records?

 It’s not a problem.
 The database will just create another tablespace with the same SC.

 Q: Isn’t it then the best thing to do to use Size Category “0” everywhere?

 No!
 What would happen then is that each and every time database records exceed the SC number, it creates another tablespace in the very next empty space in the database.
 And this results into having lots of fragments, which means that processing the data in the database is much slower.